ibm-cloud-docs/codeengine/deploy.md

 ## Plan a container image for {{site.data.keyword.codeengineshort}} applications
 {: #deploy-app-containerimage}

 To deploy applications in {{site.data.keyword.codeengineshort}}, you need to first create a container image that has all of the runtime artifacts your application needs in order to run, such as runtime libraries.
 You can use many different methods to create the image, including building your app from source code by using the [build container images](/docs/codeengine?topic=codeengine-plan-build) feature available in {{site.data.keyword.codeengineshort}}.
 Your image can be downloaded from either a public or private image registry.
-For more information about accesing private registries, see [Adding access to a private container registry]/docs/codeengine?topic=codeengine-add-registry).
+For more information about accessing private registries, see [Adding access to a private container registry]/docs/codeengine?topic=codeengine-add-registry).

 ## Deploy application workloads
 {: #deploy-app}